MishraShantanu/String-Calculator/Readme.txt

-Automated testng
-for  running this code execute StrCal7Shifts\src\StringCalculator.java, as test cases are implemeted in that.

-Manual testing
+Method for extracting the numbers from string and applying computation over the extracted numbers.
+The program returns the sum of all the numbers found.

+How to run:
-for manual testing user can call ADD( STRING ) which will return a int value, program can throw exception for negative values.
+To manually test user can call ADD( STRING ) by passing a string with numbers in it which will return a int value.

+Exceptions:
+Program can throw exception for negative values.
 Thrown exception will show all the negative values and prgram will terminate itself.

+Testing:
+To run the unit test, execute StrCal7Shifts\src\StringCalculator.java, as test cases are implemeted in that file in test method.